The airport is situated across the Sierra Leone River from Freetown, 13 miles (21km) north of the city.

 Travel options from the airport to Freetown are limited.
-Currently there is a ferry that crosses the river to the city, or a route by road which takes about four to six hours and is not recommended at night.
+Currently there is a ferry that crosses the river to the city, or a route by road that takes about four to six hours and is not recommended at night.
 The ferry is the cheapest option, but there can be long queues (several hours on either end).
 There is also a risk of crime and overloading.
 Passengers are advised not to use this service alone, or as a foot passenger.

-No car hire facilities are available.
+No car hire facilities are available at the airport.

 Freetown Airport Taxis: the taxi fares above are intended as a guideline only.